Visiting Marfa, Texas? Don’t miss these things to do.

 Local Tip: Unfortunately, you can’t predict when the lights will be on and will have to hope you get lucky.
 It wasn’t on when we stopped by and also when we passed it in the morning on the way out of town.

-Permanently Closed: Comida Futura, FAT Lyles, Maiya’s, Marpho, Memo’s Cafe, Museum of Electronic Wonders & Late Night Grilled Cheese Parlour, Squeeze Marfa
+Permanently Closed: Comida Futura, FAT Lyles, Frama, Lost Horse Saloon, Maiya’s, Marpho, Memo’s Cafe, Museum of Electronic Wonders & Late Night Grilled Cheese Parlour, Pizza Foundation, Squeeze Marfa, Stellina

 Have you been before?
 Any other things to do in Marfa TX we’re missing?